v1kstrand/FastML/TEST_README.md

 - The function names within these sections have descriptive titles, detailing the specific aspects of each method being tested.

+- If no specific aspects are being tested, the function name is simply the name of the method being tested.

 For example:

 ```python